opnsense/docs/source/manual/monit.rst

 Global setup
 ------------

-Navigate to **Services->Monit->Settings**.
+Navigate to :menuselection:`Services --> Monit --> Settings`.
 On the “General Settings” tab, turn on Monit and fill in the details of your SMTP server.
 Save the changes.
 Then, navigate to the “Alert settings” and add one for your e-mail address.
 If your mail server requires the “From” field to be properly set, enter ``From: sender@example.com`` in the “Mail format” field.
 Save the alert and apply the changes.